 - there is significant damage to your home that needs to be fixed first.

-- the property would be too big or small for the family moving in (one extra bedroom is ok, max.
-2 people per room).
+- the property would be too big or small for the family moving in.

 - your property has special adaptations for tenants with specific needs and you want to swap with someone who doesn't have those needs.

 - we have served a notice on your tenancy.